SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-10-05-why-we-do-not-recommend-trying-to-break-products-into-small-independent-pieces-for-small-teams.md

 Just today I heard two people give the same naive scaling advice: divide products into independent pieces for different teams to work on.
-This advise is very common and it illustrates a widespread blind spot in the Agile coaching and training community.
+This advise is so common that it's become a cliché.
+It illustrates a widespread blind spot in the Agile coaching and training community.

 Pre-dividing products would appear to make life easier for Scrum Teams.
 But in the big picture, it actually *reduces* the product development organization's agility: